NEONScience/NEON-Data-Skills/_posts/workshops/2014-10-29-NEON-Lidar-Data-In-R-Rasters.md

 **Date:** Spring 2015

-This workshop will providing hands on experience with working hierarchical data formats(HDF5), and lidar data in R. It will also cover spatial data analysis in R.
+This workshop will providing hands on experience with working lidar data in raster format in R. It will cover the basics of what lidar data are, and commonly derived data products.

-<a href="http://lwasser.github.io/08-09-2015_NEON_ESA2015/about/">Read Full Abstract Here.</a>

 <div id="objectives">

 <h3>Goals / Objectives</h3>
 After completing this workshop, you will:
 <ol>
-<li>Know what the Hierarchical Data Format (HDF5) is.</li>
+<li>Know what lidar data are and how they're used in science.</li>
+<li>Understand the key lidar data products - Digital Surface model, digitcal terrain model and canopy height model. </li>
-<li>Know How to create and read from HDF5 files in R.</li>
+<li>know how to work with, analyze and export results of lidar derived rasters in R.</li>
-<li>Know how to read and visualization time series data stored in an HDF5 format.</li>
 </ol>

 <h3>Before the Workshop Please</h3>